 40. “What’s the right mechanics and mentality in doing a running volley?
 (I frequently hit it long.)”

-– Body balance and racquet control… Most of the volleys on the run you miss them because you can’t control your body balance due to the poor footwork.
+– Body balance and racquet control… Most of the volleys on the run you miss because you can’t control your body balance due to poor footwork.

 Hitting the volleys long is because your racquet is too open and/or you transfer the energy you put into reaching the ball to your shot.

 Try slowing down as you reach the ball or tighten the grip a little bit before the contact.
-That might help controlling the volley while on the run.
+That might help control the volley while on the run.

-– Strategy is a plan that you apply according to your opponents’ skills and most important to your ability to put that in practice using the right tactics.
+– Strategy is a plan that you apply according to your opponents’ skills and most importantly your ability to put that into practice using the right tactics.

 42. “mastering kick and slice service”

-– Learning the Kick and Slice Service is one thing, mastering is a long process based on lots of technical and tactical process.
+– Learning the kick and slice serve is one thing, mastering them is a long process based on lots of technical and tactical processes.